Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Experiments

 \subsection{Main Results}

-\paragraph{The Effectiveness of ASVR} As shown in Table~\ref{table: main results}, with the configuration of the continuous-based visual encoder (SigLIP), we observe ASVR consistent and significant performance improvements across all 14 benchmarks, increasing the average score from \textbf{46.8} to \textbf{51.3}, with 5\%.
+\paragraph{The Effectiveness of ASVR} As shown in Table~\ref{table: main results}, with the configuration of the continuous-based visual encoder (SigLIP), we observe ASVR consistent and significant performance improvements across all 14 benchmarks, increasing the average score from \textbf{46.8} to \textbf{49.8}, with 3\%.
 Notably, the gains are evident even on knowledge-based QA such as MMMU~\citep{yue2024mmmumassivemultidisciplinemultimodal} and AI2D~\citep{kembhavi2016diagramworthdozenimages}, suggesting that reconstructing and and perceiving visual inputs can enhance the model’s cognitive reasoning abilities.
 Furthermore, substantial improvements are also observed on fine-grained tasks such as OCRBench~\citep{Liu_2024}, MMVP~\citep{tong2024eyeswideshutexploring}, and HallusionBench~\citep{guan2024hallusionbenchadvanceddiagnosticsuite}.
 In particular, HallusionBench sees an increase of nearly 10 points, further validating the effectiveness of our method.
-Moreover, under the configuration with a discrete-based visual encoder (DualToken), semantic visual supervision also yields notable performance gains over the baseline.
+Moreover, under the configuration with a discrete-based visual encoder(VQ-SigLIP), semantic visual supervision also yields notable performance gains over the baseline.
 This further demonstrates the generalizability and robustness of our method.

 \paragraph{Semantic v.s.
 Appearance} Specifically, ASVR incorporating semantic supervision alone yields the highest average performance across benchmarks, outperforming even the dual supervision setting that combines both appearance and semantic visual indices.
 In contrast, applying appearance-only supervision degrades model performance compared to the baseline.
 These results highlight that guiding the LVLM to reconstruct and perceive high-level semantic visual information of the input image, rather than low-level appearance details, more effectively enhances its multimoda understanding capabilities.